George Nugent-Temple-Grenville, 1st Marquess of Buckingham: Political career

 In December 1784, Lord Temple was created Marquess of Buckingham.
 In November 1787, he was again appointed Lord Lieutenant of Ireland, this time under Pitt, but his second tenure of this office proved less successful than the first.
 Grattan denounced him for extravagance; the Irish Parliament censured him for refusing to transmit to England an address calling upon the Prince of Wales to assume the regency; and he could only maintain his position by resorting to bribery on a large scale.
 When his father-in-law died in 1788, Buckingham succeeded him as 2nd Earl Nugent.
 However, since he already held a marquessate, he was never known by this title.
 (His wife was, however, created Baroness Nugent in 1800, with special remainder to their second son, Lord George Nugent-Grenville.)
 Having become very unpopular, he resigned his office in September 1789.

+During the Irish rebellion of 1798 Buckingham volunteered his regiment, now the Royal Buckinghamshire Militia (King's Own), for service there, and after the necessary legislation had passed he led it there as one of the first English militia regiments to serve overseas.
+Although the regiment took part in Marquess Cornwallis's campaign and a detachment was present at the Battle of Ballinamuck, Buckingham himself had been left in Dublin.
+He blamed the colonel of the Warwickshire Militia, the Marquess of Hertford for this snub, and the subsequent reluctance of the two regiments to continue serving in Ireland: 'Lord Hertford has allowed the Warwick to run riot and they tainted ours till they found me more sturdy than his lordship', he complained.
+Buckingham persuaded his men to stay on until April 1799 before returning to England.

 Later years

 Buckingham subsequently took very little part in politics, although he spoke in favour of the Act of Union of 1800.
+He handed over command of the Royal Bucks Militia to his eldest son in 1803.
 His wife died in 1812 and he died on 11 February 1813 at his residence, Stowe in Buckinghamshire.
 He was buried at his ancestral home Wotton.
 He left two sons: Richard, Earl Temple (who succeeded him as 2nd Marquess of Buckingham and was later created Duke of Buckingham and Chandos) and George, 2nd Baron Nugent (who had succeeded his mother in that title on her death).

 A number of streets on the northside of Dublin are named for him including, Buckingham Street, Temple Street and Grenville Street.